i11g/Appium-Tests/README.md

 # Automated Testing of Different Mobile Applications using Appium
-This repo shows how to use Appium as a tool to test different web applications.
+This repo shows how to use Appium as a tool to test different Web Apps.

 ## Table of Contents
 * [General Info](#general-information)